 But the real story of Harry Jerome is of a man who overcame the anguish of both injury and prejudice.
 A gold medal favourite at the 1960 Rome Olympics, he ruptured his hamstring muscle and was unable to finish, a national disappointment that unleashed unseemly and unjust media criticism across Canada.
 “Jerome’s sheer bad manners has placed this young Negro down at the bottom as an athlete for Canada” —Toronto Telegram

-Unfairly labelled a quitter, Harry was determined to compete again at the highest level, and in the winter of 1962, now recovered from injury, he joined the Canadian team at the British Commonwealth Games in Perth, Australia, having just set a new world record.
+Unfairly labeled a quitter, Harry was determined to compete again at the highest level, and in the winter of 1962, now recovered from injury, he joined the Canadian team at the British Commonwealth Games in Perth, Australia, having just set a new world record.
 Adversity struck again in the final, however, when he suffered an injury so severe that doctors initially believed he might never walk again, let alone run competitively.

 And once again the Canadian media, which seemed to relish in judging him harshly, led with headlines that chose to portray Harry as a quitter.
 “Jerome Folds Again” —Vancouver Sun